JakobKSvaneborg/gpaw/doc/tutorialsexercises/basics/gettingstarted/gettingstarted.rst

 .. literalinclude:: h2.emt.py

-This is the first ASE script we have seen so far, so a few comments are in order:

-* At the top is a series of *import statements*.
-These load the Python modules we are going to use.
-* An :class:`~ase.Atoms` object is created, specifying an initial (possibly bad) guess for the atomic positions.
-* An :class:`~ase.calculators.emt.EMT` calculator is created.
-A *calculator* can evaluate quantities such as energies and forces on a collection of atoms.
-  There are different kinds of calculators, and EMT is a particularly simple one.
-The calculator is associated with the :class:`~ase.Atoms` object by calling ``atoms.calc = calc``.
 * An :mod:`optimizer <ase.optimize>` is created and
   associated with the
   :class:`~ase.Atoms` object.
 It is also given an optional argument,